oddnoc/DAMP-HOWTO/README.md

-# DAMP for Mac OS X Mountain Lion through Homebrew
+# DAMP for Mac OS X Mountain Lion or Mavericks through Homebrew

 ## What does DAMP stand for?